 - L’Assiette Provençale: One of the waterfront restaurants with reasonable prices, especially when you order from the menu fixe.
 Quality food is presented artistically and the lemon meringue isn’t to be missed.

-- Nova Social Food: A vegetarian/vegan restaurant that presents plant based equivalents of classic meat dishes in a stylish setting.
+- Nova Social Food (temporarily closed, expected to reopen: April 2023): A vegetarian/vegan restaurant that presents plant based equivalents of classic meat dishes in a stylish setting.

 Saint-Tropez (1 Day)